senjack/orims/README.md

+### Note: <br/>
-### Note: <br/>This document shall be edited to add other system functionalities as the development commence.
+This document shall be edited to add other system functionalities as the development commence or else goes on.